We are sad to announce that on May 28, 2021, at the age of 84, James Merrell Patterson (Apache, Oklahoma), born in Lawton, Oklahoma passed away.

 Devastated.
 Too soon!
 Dottie was a special lady.
 I knew her only for a couple years, in Oklahoma and in Cape Town, but she was unforgettable – her big heart, her hearty laugh, and much else – just a special person . . . . . darn!

 Here’s Dottie with Jim Patterson of Apache OK in the Sangre de Christo mountains of New Mexico in 1973.

 UPDATE July 2020: I have just discovered a bunch of old letters in boxes in the garage; some of them from Dottie!
 Lovely surprise.
 I had visited her in Cape Town and she was all confused.
-Something about a boyfriend, tut tut – people just didn’t take my learned advice!
-She was taking him home to meet her twin sister Dale and her Mom and I think there was lotsa nervous tension.
+Something about a boyfriend.
+Good thing she didn’t ask for advice – I was pathetic at relationships!
+She was taking him home to meet her twin sister Dale and her Mom and I think there was some nervous tension.